marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## CoAP Token Length (TKL) Field # {#ssec-coap-tkl-field}

-The Token Length (TKL) field specifies the size in bytes of the later Token field, and is described as bidirectional in a SCHC Rule.
+The Token Length (TKL) field specifies the size in bytes of the later Token field (see {{ssec-coap-token-field}}), and is described as bidirectional in a SCHC Rule.

 If the field value does not change over time, the SCHC Rule describes the TV set to that value, the MO set to "equal", and the CDA set to "not-sent", thereby eliding the field.